All Guides

 Bring a sturdy tripod: this is non-negotiable for any exposure over 1/2 sec.
 Carbon fiber handles the cold better than aluminum.

-Wide angle lens is king: 14mm to 24mm lets you capture the full arc of the aurora and the landscape foreground together.
+Wide angle lens is king: 14mm to 20mm is the sweet spot for capturing the full arc of the aurora and landscape together.
+24mm works but you may miss width on bigger displays.

 Spare batteries are essential: cold drains batteries in under an hour.
 Keep extras in your inner breast pocket close to body heat.